-Testing by Andreas Uiterwijk And Chip Pettirossi
+Testing by Andreas Uiterwijk and Chip Pettirossi

 If you are looking for a PC server with plenty of horsepower and storage space, a 450 MHz Intel Corp.
 Pentium II dual-processor system may be the answer.

 This class of workgroup servers is designed for file storage and data safety.
-However, the dual processors offer good investment protection because they let you add storage or run applications from the server, which frees up desktop space.
+However, the dual processors offer good investment protection because they let you add storage later or run applications directly from the server, which frees up desktop space.
 And these servers are affordable, priced at about $10,000 or less.

 We tested offerings from four vendors: Compaq Computer Corp., DTK Computer Inc., Gateway Inc. and Micron Electronics Inc. We also requested servers from Dell Computer Corp., Hewlett-Packard Co. and Intergraph Corp., but these companies declined to participate in this review.
 (Dell told us its product was at the end of its life cycle, HP said the company was between product cycles, and Intergraph said its product was in transition.)

 All the servers in this comparison feature Intel's 440BX chipset with a 100 MHz frontside bus, 256M of SDRAM and up to 32M of Redundant Array of Independent Disks cache.
 We asked for a RAID 5 disk configuration, which offers faster performance than other RAID configurations and protects data by striping it across all five hard disks.
 Therefore, the 40G to 45G of total storage space we specified was reduced to 30G to 35G of usable storage space.